tsnoad/EMET2007/source/course_outline.rst

 submitted assignments must show your name, student number and the course name (EMET2007).
 Assignments missing any of this information will receive a mark of zero.

-Assignments must be submitted by 2pm on the due date.
-Important notice: late assignments are not accepted under any circumstances.
+Assignments must be submitted by 12pm (which means noon or midday) on the due date.
+Important
+notice: late assignments are not accepted under any circumstances.
 If you submit your assignment after 2pm on the due date and you do not have a university approved excuse, you will receive a mark of zero on that assignment.
 If you have a university approved excuse for not handing in an assignment, then the value of the final exam will be increased by 10 percentage points to compensate for the missed work.

 Further details about assignment submission will be given during lectures.